dcorroyer/dcorroyer/README.md

 - ⚡ I am a web developer specialized in Symfony & TypeScript
 - 🌱 2024 Goals: ~~Making a complete SF & React app~~ ✅
-- 🥅 2025 Goals: Improve my actual stack with new projects
+- 🥅 2025 Goals: Build a new complete web app with PHP and React

 ### 🌐 Connect with me: